jrohel/NetMount/SERVER.md

 - **DOS further disallows certain control and special characters in file names:** ('', '/', ':', '*',
   '?', '"', '<', '>', '|').
 These are omitted during conversion.
 When conversion is disabled (argument
   `name_conversion=OFF`), these characters are passed unchanged, which may cause issues.

-- **Another limitation** is that netmount-server supports FAT attributes (ARCHIVE, HIDDEN, READ-ONLY, SYSTEM) only on Linux, and only when using the "msdos" filesystem.
-Support for other operating systems and filesystems may be added in the future (for example, by mapping to extended attributes).

 ## Security